-We feel there is nowhere better to enjoy the most English of meals than in the heart of Central London – with iconic sights such as Regent’s Park, Buckingham Palace, Piccadilly Circus, Pall Mall and Soho all just a stone’s throw away.
-Discover our best in class selection of classic Afternoon Teas from across your St James’s & Regent Street neighbourhood below.
+There is nowhere better to enjoy the most British of treats than in the heart of Regent Street and St James’s – with iconic sights such as Green Park, Buckingham Palace, Piccadilly Circus, Pall Mall and Soho all just a stone’s throw away.
+Discover our round-up of go-to afternoon teas in central London below.

 Fortnum & Mason

-A culinary cornerstone in the heart of St James’s, for so many, Afternoon Tea doesn’t get much more memorable than at Fortnum & Mason.
-Book a table in the award-winning Diamond Jubilee Tea Salon – which has been serving tea since 1926 – and pay homage to the timeless tradition of Afternoon Tea.
-Visit here for more details
+A culinary cornerstone in the heart of St James’s.
+For so many, afternoon tea doesn’t get much more memorable than at Fortnum & Mason.
+Book a table in the award-winning Diamond Jubilee Tea Salon – which has been serving tea since 1926 – and tuck into the most quintessential of afternoon teas.

 The Langham London